A range of support services are available for private rental tenants.

 If you are interested in finding out more about the service, an information leaflet is available - CHADD Outreach - We're here to help.
 CHADD take referrals from other agencies or you can contact them direct for help on 01384 864232 or email firstname.lastname@example.org

 Private rented property is advertised in many ways, including in the press, shop windows, estate agents and on internet sites.
-At Dudley Council we hold a list of approved and accredited landlords which we can provide upon request.
-The proforma below can be completed to request this information.
+Please use the form below to request housing advice.

 :: request for housing advice